Iftu119/capacitance-meter/README.md

 ### ⭐ Credit :
 1. Ajmal Ahmed Shakib
 2. Mohammad Iftekher (Iftu) Ebne Jalal
-3. Shoaibur Rahman
+3. Md Shoaibur Rahman

-*For anyqueries, please add an issue to this respository.*
+*For any queries, please add an issue to this respository.*